thijoubert/chulapa/collections/_posts/2022-09-22-Teams-and-sensitivity-labels.md

 # 11 new actions to set Teams meeting templates

-As for many topics within Microsoft 365, Teams Administrators can create policies to set up a framework of collaboration.[policies to set up a framework of collaboration](https://learn.microsoft.com/en-us/microsoftteams/meeting-policies-participants-and-guests)v.
+As for many topics within Microsoft 365, Teams Administrators can create [policies to set up a framework of collaboration](https://learn.microsoft.com/en-us/microsoftteams/meeting-policies-participants-and-guests).
 From this framework, Teams meetings organizers can harden the settings if needed (but not loosen them).

 Historically, [the settings for Teams meetings were managed once the meeting had started](https://support.microsoft.com/en-us/office/change-participant-settings-for-a-teams-meeting-53261366-dbd5-45f9-aae9-a70e6354f88e).
 This could cause problems in the animation.